qadzek/link.vim/README.md

 # vim-md-link

-`vim-md-link` is a plugin for Vim/Neovim that keeps long URLs out of your way.
+`vim-md-link` is a plugin for Vim and Neovim that keeps long URLs out of your way.
+It started as a plugin for Markdown documents (hence its name) but can now handle links in other filetypes as well.

-It accomplishes this by converting inline links into reference links.
-For instance, in Markdown, the following:
+Inline links will be moved to a reference section.
+For instance, the following Markdown document:

 ```md
 # Notes